aneesa-saleh/restaurant-reviews-qa/README.md

 Test cases were created using JIRA and [Zephyr Scale](https://smartbear.com/test-management/zephyr-scale/).
 They have been exported to the `test-cases` folder [here](https://github.com/aneesa-saleh/restaurant-reviews-qa/tree/master/docs/test-cases/offline-tests.xlsx).

 ### Reports
 All reports can be found in the `reports` folder.
 Bug reports are in the `docs/reports/bugs` folder [here](https://github.com/aneesa-saleh/restaurant-reviews-qa/tree/master/docs/reports/bugs).
+Consolidated reports for Manual and Automated tests are under `summary-reports` [here](https://github.com/aneesa-saleh/restaurant-reviews-qa/tree/master/docs/reports/summary-reports).

 ## Accessibility Testing
 Accessibility tests are performed using [Xray](https://www.getxray.app/exploratory-testing).
 Reports are available in the `docs/reports/exploratory-tests` folder [here](https://github.com/aneesa-saleh/restaurant-reviews-qa/tree/master/docs/reports/exploratory-tests).
 Click [here](https://github.com/aneesa-saleh/restaurant-reviews-qa/tree/master/docs/test-cases/accessibility-test-cases.xlsx) for test cases.

 ## Offline Capability Testing
 Manual offline capability testing verifies that a subset of features work seamlessly without an internet connection.
 Chrome dev tools are used to simulate offline mode.
-Click [here](https://github.com/aneesa-saleh/restaurant-reviews-qa/tree/master/docs/test-cases/offline-test-cases.xlsx) for test cases.
+Click [here](https://github.com/aneesa-saleh/restaurant-reviews-qa/tree/master/docs/test-cases/offline-test-cases.xlsx) for details of test cases.

 ## Automated tests
 Automated tests are written using Cypress and Typescript.
 Tests are **End-to-End** tests that simulate how users would interact with the system, mostly connecting to the API with a few endpoints stubbed.
 There are also **User Journeys** that cover critical functionalities for frequently occuring scenarios.
+JUnit reports are saved in `cypress/results` after test runs.

 Follow these steps to set up and run Cypress tests.